 I became a governor to help forge stronger links for Dover Park and the local community.

 I am a recently appointed co-opted governor.
-I am also a member of staff at the school and a parent of a child at the school.
-I am passionate about helping the school achieve its aims and believe that offering as much support as I can to children and families is an integral part of achieving this goal.
-I have previously worked with children and adults in other roles in my working life, specifically around confidence building and motivation.
-I enjoy swimming, running and help manage woodlands at weekends.
+I am also a member of staff at the school.
+I am passionate about helping the school achieve its aims and believe that offering as much support as I can to children and families, in my role as Child and Family Liaison Officer, is an integral part of achieving this goal.
+I have previously worked with children and adults in many other roles during my working life, specifically around confidence building and motivation.
+On a more personal note I enjoy swimming, running and help manage woodlands at weekends.

 I have 15 years experience in Education working as a primary school teacher and SENCo in several Island Schools.
 More recently I have set up my own company which supports parents and schools to develop inclusive practice to allow all pupils to reach their full potential.
 I became a governor at Dover Park as a believe my experience, knowledge and skills can support the school and add value to the current governing body.
 I also wanted to remain attached to a school to keep up to date with education policy and practice.